ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 We spent the rest of the day driving throughout the city, visiting the Buddhist monastery, getting some classic Mongolian fast food, and visiting the Chinggis Khaan Museum.

 {% include photo.html url="2023-09-14-north-mongolia/1/baby_in_car.webp" description="A Mongolian family beside us in traffic singing along to a traditional Mongolian ballad that blasted from their car speakers.
-Their baby, standing on the lap of someone in the back seat, hung his head out of the rolled-down window, staring at Kourtney and me smiling back at him." width="70%" %}
+Their baby, standing on the lap of someone in the back seat, hangs his head out of the rolled-down window, staring at Kourtney and me smiling back at him." width="70%" %}

 On the way back to the hotel.
 Well-fed and sleepy, Anuka and Baagii dropped us off at the hotel, and we agreed to reconvene the next day at 10:00 am for the start of our big journey.